-Which city is cheaper, The Hamptons or Adirondack Mountains?
+Which place is cheaper, The Hamptons or Adirondack Mountains?

 These are the overall average travel costs for the two destinations.

 Should I visit Adirondack Mountains or The Hamptons?
 This is a common question asked by many travelers.
 By figuring out which city has activities that align with your interests along with knowing which is more affordable, you'll understand where you can get more bang for your buck.
 So, let's dive into the details and the data, which all comes from actual travelers.

 Located in northeast New York State, the Adirondacks attract a large number of outdoor enthusiasts and nature lovers.
 It's the largest and first government protected park in the contiguous United States, and it's a popular year round destination for hiking, rock climbing, skiing, and more.
 The area covers about 5,000 square miles and is home to more than 200 lakes.